-we must," is the motto of our peace-loving free-trade civilizers; therefore, they are determined by some means or other to accomplish their ends.
-"England," says the Morning Chronicle, "has never yet imitated the Knight of La Mancha, by compassing sea and land in quest of enemies; but in the peaceful pursuits of trade there is no limits which it is not ready to pass, and, we may add, no danger which least some parts of the abandoned potatoe crop, and the it is not willing to brave."
-This is pretty signifiimportation of large quantities of foreign provisions, cant.
-Again, says the Chronicle, "The neceshave brought down prices.
-In the lull which is ap- sity of seeking everywhere new markets for our goods, will henceforth lead us perpetually into the neighbourhood of Japan, to traverse its seas, to circumnavigate its coasts, and to encounter its native traders; even on their own thresholds.
-Lack, moreover, of provisions, or stress of weather, will from time to time force us into its ports; so that our mariners, in that pugnacious temper of mind produced by expected ill-usage, will be brought vioforesee."
+clements, and these effects are such as might No matter, "Peaceably if we may, but forcibly if we must." is the motto of our peace-loving free-trade civilizers; therefore, they are determined by some means or other to accomplish their ends.
+"England," says the Morning Chronicle, "has never yet imitated the Knight of La Mancha, by compassing sea and land in quest of enemies; but in the peaceful pursuits of trade there is no limits which it is not ready to pass, and, we may add, no danger which it is not willing to brave."
+This is pretty significant.
+But again, says the Chronicle, "The necessity of seeking everywhere new markets for our goods, will henceforth lead us perpetually into the neighbourhood of Japan, to traverse its seas, to circumnavigate its coasts, and to encounter its native traders: even on their own thresholds.
+Lack, morein all earnestness to the preparation of measures by over, of provisions, or stress of weather, will from which the recurrence of such a season may be in time to time force us into its ports; so that our mariners, in that pugnacious temper of mind pre-The Gazette of Tuesday contained the long pro- duced by expected ill-usage, will be brought viomised Brevet.
+Promotion has been given to a large lently into contact with the Japanese provincial authorities, in which quarrels may be expected to ensue, whose consequences it would be difficult to foresee."
 It is not at all difficult to see what is meant by these surmises.
-If the "soft-sawdor" of our Ambassador, aided by the "war steamers," &c., fail in effecting the desired results, then the mask will be thrown away.
-English ships well manned and armed will attempt to carry on a contraband trade, in defiance of the Japanese government; they will rather pick a quarrel than seek to avoid one; in all likelihood force will be had recourse to by the Japanese authorities to expel the intruders from their nounced by the English as "an outrage against the the Chinese war, with the usual results.
-Such we After all the fuss about the Wellington statue, the | may safely shadow forth as the "peace programme"
+If the "soft-sawdor" of our Ambassador, aided by the "war steamers." &c .. fail in effecting the desired results, then the mask will be thrown away.
+English ships well manned and armed will attempt to carry on a contraband trade, in defiance of the Japanese governments: they will rather pick a quarrel than seek to avoid one; in all likelihood force will be had recourse to by the Japanese authorities to expel the intruders from their harbours, the employment of this force will be de nounced by the English as "an outrage against the law of nations;" then will come an imitation of the Chiuese war, with the usual results.
+Such we may safely shadow forth as the "peace programme' of the free trade civilizers.

-Here we must pause; we shall, however, return to the subject, and in a future article will endeavour there, the Queen has expressly ordered it to descend to inform our readers something of the people of Japan, and the reasons of their government for e xcluding the abomination of European trade.
+Here we must pause; we shall, however, return to the subject, and in a future article will endeavour to inform our readers something of the people of Japan, and the reasons of their government for e xcluding the abomination of European trade.